sowiecki/gtfo/environment/README.md

 Markers to overlay on maps.

 ### mock-data.json
-Mock room reservation data, indentical in format to a response from Exchange services.
-Automatically generated.
+Mock room reservation data, indentical in format to a response from Exchange services. **Automatically generated**.